 First, here are the generic laser types.
 This lasers may have different brand names, but that they all incorporate one (or more), specific wavelength(s) of light to remove specific colors of tattoo ink:

-- Q-switched Nd:Yag (and double frequency Nd:Yag): This laser is the most commonly used for tattoo removal because it has two wavelengths and treats several different ink colors.
+• Practitioners most commonly use Q-switched Nd:Yag (and double frequency Nd:Yag) lasers for tattoo removal because these lasers possess two wavelengths and can effectively treat various ink colors.
 One is a 1064 nm (nanometer) wavelength of light, frequently referred to as just Nd:Yag.
 The other is a 532 nm wavelength, which is a double frequency Nd:Yag.
 The 1064 nm is great for black, blue, deep purple and other dark colors of tattoo ink, and the 532 nm is best for red ink.
-This laser may also be used for all the colors in between (yellow, orange, pale blue, green, etc.), but we let our patients know that treatment of these colors with this laser may take more overall sessions.
+We also use this laser for all the colors in between (yellow, orange, pale blue, green, etc.), but we inform our patients that treating these colors with this laser may require more overall sessions.
 Usually, in our practice, it’s anywhere between 5 and 15.

 Now, onto the specific brands of these lasers:

-- Palomar Q-Yag 5: This device is another dual q-switched Nd:Yag laser with both 1064 nm and 532 nm wavelengths.
+• The Palomar Q-Yag 5 features another dual q-switched Nd:Yag laser equipped with both 1064 nm and 532 nm wavelengths.
 It is like the Hoya Conbio device, but it has a special feature that allows the practitioner to mix the 1064 nm and 532 nm wavelengths.
 This is unique and valuable when treating a tattoo on a patient with a darker skin type (color).

 So, remember when considering laser tattoo removal that both the type and brand of lasers matter in determining the result of your treatment.